Today in Focus

 The leftwing American commentator Cenk Uygur talks about the ban on him and his nephew, Hasan Piker, entering the UK this week.
 With reporting from Kiran Stacey.
 Help support our independent journalism at theguardian.com/infocus

-How the murder of Henry Nowak is being exploited by the far right – The Latest
+How the far right is exploiting the murder of Henry Nowak – The Latest

 There has been violent disorder on the streets of Southampton sparked by the murder of student Henry Nowak.
 Politicians and community leaders have called for calm amid fears that Nowak’s death will be used to whip up racial resentment against minority ethnic Britons.
 Lucy Hough speaks to community affairs correspondent Aamna Mohdin – watch on YouTube.
 Help support our independent journalism at the